Federal and State Grants

 Piedmont Community College Foundation Scholarships

 The Piedmont Community College Foundation awards approximately 110 scholarship annually to deserving students.
 Scholarships are awarded based on academic standing and financial need.
-For more information on available scholarships go to our Student Opportunities page or contact the Foundation office at (336) 599-1181.
+Click here for more information on available scholarships or contact the Foundation office at (336) 322-2109.

 Pacer Promise Scholarship

-If you graduated high school or earned your high school equivalency in the last three years and are now enrolling in a technical program at PCC, you could attend tuition free!
+If you graduated high school or earned your high school equivalency and are enrolling in a technical program at PCC, you could attend tuition free!
 Click here to learn more.

 External scholarships become available during the year through PCC’s Financial Aid Office.
 For information about these scholarships, please click here.